Jc-alt logo

 charCount = [0] * 26

-# time complexity: counting chars in string of k length O(k)
+# tc: iterate over string k length O(k)

 for char in word: